-Our ancestry tours have taken us all over Scotland including the islands, we have also taken clients to Northumberland and Northern Ireland and we are happy to take you to destinations throughout England, Ireland and Wales.
+Our bespoke ancestry tours of Scotland have taken us all over the country including the islands, we have also taken clients to Northumberland and Northern Ireland and we are happy to take you to destinations throughout England, Ireland and Wales.
 We will take you to the places your ancestors once stood, showing people around their ancestral homelands is a real pleasure.

 Some of our ancestry tours have been as little as one day, visiting sites around Edinburgh and the lowlands but the majority are extended tours and include other sights.

 Whether you’ve already researched your family history and know where you want to go or want to trace your family name we can help.
 We work with a talented genealogist, Gillian Alexander, who is based in Edinburgh.
 We have worked with her on many projects and are happy to pass on her details if you need help finding ancestry records before your arrival.